rboonzaijer/project-zomboid__easy-drop-n-loot/description.md

 [b]Grab (category)[/b]
 [list]
-[*] If you select "Food" and "Clothing" items from currently selected container - all items of type "Food" and "Clothing" will be tranferred into player's inventory
+[*] If you select "Food" and "Clothing" items from currently selected container - all items of type "Food" and "Clothing" will be transferred into player's inventory
 [/list]

 [b]Drop (category)[/b]
 [list]
-[*] If you select "Food" and "Clothing" items from your inventory - all items of type "Food" and "Clothing" will be tranferred into currently selected container
+[*] If you select "Food" and "Clothing" items from your inventory - all items of type "Food" and "Clothing" will be transferred into currently selected container
 [/list]

 [h1]Q&A[/h1]